William H. Crawford: Societies

 During the 1820s, Crawford was a member of the prestigious society Columbian Institute for the Promotion of Arts and Sciences, which had among its members former Presidents Andrew Jackson and John Quincy Adams.

 Crawford also served as a Vice President in the American Colonization Society from its formation in 1817 to his death.

 Family

-Crawford was a descendant of John Crawford (1600–1676), who had come to Virginia in 1643 but participated and died in Bacon's Rebellion.
+Crawford was a descendant of John Crawford (1600–1676), who had come to Virginia in 1643, but participated and died in Bacon's Rebellion.
 John's son David Crawford I (1625–1698), was the father of David Crawford II (1662–1762), and the grandfather of David Crawford III (1697–1766).
 David Crawford III married Ann Anderson in 1727 and had 13 children, including Joel Crawford (1736–1788).

-His cousin George W. Crawford served as Secretary of War under President Zachary Taylor.
+His cousin, George W. Crawford, served as Secretary of War under President Zachary Taylor.

 Legacy

-In 1875, Crawford appeared on the 50 cent bill.
+In 1875, Crawford appeared on the 50 cents bill.

 The following places are named in his honor: